I have a complaint, what do I do?

 I’ve been banned, what does this mean?

-From the date issued on the ban, you will not be permitted to attend any BCAEA events or for 18 months.
+From the date issued on the ban, you will not be permitted to attend any BCAEA events for a minimum of 18 months.
 This includes conventions, meetings, parties, or chat groups organized by the BCAEA.

 I’ve been banned, what now?